opencv/opencv/modules/core/doc/basic_structures.rst

 --------------------------
 .. cpp:function:: Mat::operator IplImage(void) const

-    Creates IplImage header for the matrix
+    Creates the ``IplImage`` header for the matrix.

-The operator makes IplImage header for the matrix without copying the underlying data.
+The operator creates the ``IplImage`` header for the matrix without copying the underlying data.
 You should make sure than the original matrix is not deallocated while the ``IplImage`` header is used.
 Similarly to ``Mat::operator CvMat`` , the operator is useful for intermixing the new and the old OpenCV API's.

 .. index:: Mat::total